A Python library for Feature Engineering and Selection¶

 Feature-engine includes transformers for:

-- Missing value imputation
+Missing data imputation

-- Outlier capping
+Outlier capping or removal

-Feature-engine is a Python 3 package and works well with 3.5 or later.
-Earlier versions have not been tested.
-The simplest way to install Feature-engine is from PyPI with pip, Python’s preferred package installer.
+Feature-engine is a Python 3 package and works well with 3.7 or later.
+Earlier versions are not compatible with the latest versions of Python numerical computing libraries.

 $ pip install feature-engine